Date of last revision: 1 March 2023

-- - Our marketing email uses clear gifs (web beacons), which tell us whether you open the email.
-The information is used to enable more accurate reporting and ensures we are sending you relevant content.
+- - our marketing emails use web beacons (such as pixels and tags) to tell us how you view and click on the emails we send you.
+This information is used to enable accurate reporting and ensures we are sending you relevant content.
 You can turn off web beacons by not 'enabling images' in an email.
 Instructions on how to do this automatically should be in the help section of your browser or program.

 We do not knowingly collect “special category” personal data.
 This is a special type of sensitive data to which more stringent processing conditions apply, and comprises data concerning your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health, sex life or sexual orientation, and genetic data and/or biometric data.